puzzfuzz/blues-demo/README.md

 This will launch a local dev service running on port `3000` which will include hot-deploy module reloading for super fast dev iteration.

+## Running the Demo

+Happy-path execution is:

+1. Login (any creds, not checked)
+1. Click on "TestCo" user
+1. Click on View icon for Fleet "foo" with id: 1

+This fleet has the most comprehensive test data to see some of the more interesting features on status and progress updates.

+**Note:** Clicking `Blues.io` in the header will take you back to the Login to re-run the flow at any time.

 ## Dependencies

 For this project I used the following libraries: